ISB Essay Analysis 2019 – 2020

 Note: For women applicants, just replace Amit with Anjali

 The idea is that you have to fit into one of these four categories.
 If you haven’t already understood where you fit in, seek help from a friend or another third person.
 Finding out where you stand will have a major impact on how you need to frame your application.
 So, make sure you find out before you start writing your essays!

 5. How to write to impress the ISB Adcom

 Okay, we know the heading sounds interesting but the answer is quite contrary to what you might expect:

 Do not attempt to impress the ISB AdCom!!

-Not only will they be able to see through that you are not being yourself – you will also do a great disservice to yourself by sounding similar to the other 1000s of applicants!
+Not only will they be able to see that you are not being yourself, but you will also do a great disservice to yourself by sounding similar to all the other applicants!

-“Be yourself” can be a pretty daunting task.
-Not only do you need to (a) figure out who you are (b) also, be that person!
+Being yourself can be a pretty daunting task.
+Not only do you need to figure out who you are but you also have to be that person!